Products

 • At-home aligner companies often include teeth whitening products, your first set of retainers, and a guarantee with your personalized treatment plan.

-• If you’re unsatisfied with your treatment, several brands like Byte and SmileDirectClub may offer touch-up aligners at no extra cost.
+• If you’re unsatisfied with your treatment, several brands like Byte may offer touch-up aligners at no extra cost.

 • You can pay for your treatment upfront or with affordable monthly installments using payment plans, dental insurance coverage, and HSA or FSA.